mskcc/LimsRest/README.md

 # PiExemplarRest
-the up-to-date internal restful service used by platform informatics
+the internal restful service used by platform informatics